 - Target coordinates should be as accurate as possible.
-VLT absolute pointing accuracy is better than 3 " RMS; - Be sure to check that your line of interest does not fall on top of a strong telluric line!
+VLT absolute pointing accuracy is better than 3 " RMS.
+Remember to include any proper motion in your OBs; - Be sure to check that your line of interest does not fall on top of a strong telluric line!
 Use the outputs of the ETC to see if observing at a different time of year would help. - If any of the science target, the SVGS and NGS are different objects, it is important that their coordinates have been determined in the same coordinate system; - In particular, if the SVGS is different from the target, it is crucial that their separation at the time of observation is known with high accuracy, ideally to better than 1/4 of the slit width.
-In this respect, proper motions of both the target and the SVGS must be taken into account. - For observations without AO guide star, the acquisition template allows one to specify an offset between the SVGS and the target that is larger than half the width of the slit viewer (up to 40 ").
+In this respect, proper motions of both the target and the SVGS must be taken into account in the OB. - For observations without AO guide star, the acquisition template allows one to specify an offset between the SVGS and the target that is larger than half the width of the slit viewer (up to 40 ").
 In this case, guiding on the SVGS is therefore actually not possible.
-The SVGS is then only a reference star. - Nodding in the case of extended objects larger than $\approx 30''$ may require observations of offset fields to obtain sky measurements.
+The SVGS is then only a reference star.

+- Nodding in the case of extended objects larger than $\approx 30''$ may require observations of offset fields to obtain sky measurements.
 Their frequency depends on the band (more frequent in J, H, less in K) and on the accuracy with which one wants to subtract them.
 Significant sky variations occur on timescales of a few minutes.
-The CRIRES\spec\obs\GenericOffset is recommended in this case.

-- For moving targets, ephemeris files must be attached to each OB.
+The CRIRES_spec_obs_GenericOffset is recommended in this case. - For moving targets, ephemeris files must be attached to each OB.
 Slit Viewer guiding can only be done on the target. - Differential tracking has been offered both in visitor and service mode since P85.
 Differential tracking allows to use the MACAO or secondary guiding on a moving guide 'star' while observing another, moving, target.
 For example, a satellite of a planet can be used for MACAO while observing a specific feature on the planet.
 Alternatively, it allows to use MACAO on a satellite while observing a feature on the satellite itself which moves as the satellite rotates.
 A third example is to use a background star in the field of a comet for MACAO while observing the comet itself.

 Severe restrictions on this mode apply: in order to protect the MACAO APDs, MACAO can only be used at a safe distance from the parent planet.
 For example, using a Galilean satellite for MACAO is only possible if it lies at more than 4" of Jupiter; fainter satellites can be used but must be located correspondingly further away from the planet as to avoid its glow.
+Remember that the distance between the AO star/satellite and the slit position where the observations are taken cannot be greater than 20 to 25 arcseconds.
+This means that the tracking tables produced by Horizons (for example towards the centre of Jupiter) need to be changed if for example you are observing the limb of the planet.
+Distances between the AO star/satellite and slit position more than 20 to 25 arcseconds will crash the system.